Do horses individually think in horse herd dynamics?

 We couldn’t really know.
 Horse herd dynamics are complicated.
 But we did see the strangest thing not too long ago when it started to rain after a long dry spell.

-Our crazy horses, in a somewhat organized fashion, left the back pasture, wandered (en masse) down to the arena, and proceeded to let loose.
+, in a somewhat organized fashion, left the back pasture, wandered (en masse) down to the arena, and proceeded to let loose.
 Mind you, this is no straight forward effort.
 The entrance to the arena, though it adjoins the back pasture, does not benefit from a direct connection.
 The horses had to stop what they were doing (eating), group up, and rapidly wander down to the arena in order to cut loose as the pictures here show.
 Horse herd dynamics here indeed.
 Mind you, it had just began to rain when they all magically arrived within the arena.
 They showed up in the arena very rapidly.

 We were so surprised by the size and location of this carefree exhibition that we pulled the camera out to capture it.